stimulsoft/Importing.Tools/Import.CrystalReports/README.md

 These assemblies are not included with the tool.
 The packages will not work if they are just referenced and copied to the project without the proper installation by the Crystal Reports’ official installer first.

-Please find the explanation of the required installations:
+## Please find the explanation of the required installations

 Operational system | Platform Target, CPU | Installation package requirements
 ------------------ | -------------------- | ---------------------------------